emilianoPiz/evara-frontend/README.md

 ## Lint and general formatting

 This is how variables are declared and formatting :

 - CAPS_LOCK indicates a constant variable
 - camelCase indicates a variable that contains a class(services, modules, etc)
 - minusc_lock indicates a variable that can change or objects properties
 - prettier: esbenp.prettier-vscode.
 10.4.0
 - ClassName this is how a class is initiated

+## environments

+the first thing you should do is creating a src/environments folder and insert there your firebase config in an ENVIRONMENT const

+#